Ectopic Supraventricular Arrhythmias

 Atrial premature beats

 Atrial premature beats (APB), or premature atrial contractions (PAC), are common episodic impulses.
-They may occur in normal hearts with or without precipitating factors (eg, coffee, tea, alcohol, pseudoephedrine) or may be a sign of a cardiopulmonary disorder.
+They may occur in normal hearts with or without precipitating factors (eg, caffeine, alcohol, pseudoephedrine) or may be a sign of a cardiopulmonary disorder.
 They are common in patients with chronic obstructive pulmonary disease (COPD).
 They occasionally cause palpitations.

-Diagnosis is by electrocardiography (ECG—see figure Atrial premature beat).
+Diagnosis is by electrocardiography (ECG—see figure Atrial Premature Beat).

-Atrial premature beat (APB)
+Atrial Premature Beat (APB)

-In lead II, after the 2nd beat of sinus origin, the T wave is deformed by an APB.
+In lead II, after the second beat of sinus origin, the T wave is deformed by an APB.
 Because the APB occurs relatively early during the sinus cycle, the sinus node pacemaker is reset, and a pause—less than fully compensatory—precedes the next sinus beat.

 Symptoms are those of other tachycardias (eg, light-headedness, dizziness, palpitations, and rarely syncope).
+When focal atrial tachycardia is incessant, it may lead to a tachycardic cardiomyopathy and heart failure.

 Multifocal atrial tachycardia